J-Wachs/FileArchiveService/README.md

 The service has been developed in .NET 9.

+## What's new
+Version 2.0:
+* Changed license to Unlicense
+* Added option for delay of files in order for antivirus scanning (AV installed on the server, not a part of this service) to take place before the files are available for download.
+UI component and download controller changed accordingly.
+See appsettings.json for configuration
+* Return type of controller changed to IResult and code changes to support that
+* Result class updated to allow for more detailed reason for errors and allowing APIs to return HTTP status codes
+* FileArchiveList component now returns error messages to the EditForm validation detail and summary
+* FileArchiveList component can be used outside an EditForm.
+Error messages are then displayed in a dialog box
+* Logger has been added to various classes
+* Spelling mistakes corrected
+* Upgraded NuPkgs to latest version

+Version 1.0:
+* Initial version

 ## Fully functional example project

 This repo contains a project that is the actual components, it's support classes and a demo project, where you can see